Knaak53/xrp/README.md

 # X Roleplay System - A RP Basic system for RedM

 ## 1. Features
-- ymm database
+- Respawn/Spawn system
-- ymm nothing for now
+- Loading And Saving Player Information in MySQL databse
+- more in build

 ## 2. Requirements